ppy/osu-wiki/wiki/People/The_Team/Beatmap_Nominators/Becoming_a_Beatmap_Nominator/en.md

 ![Application flowchart](img/ApplicationFlowchart.png "Flowchart outlining the Beatmap Nominator application process")

+Every application submitted to the NAT website that passes the [Beatmap Nominator Test](/wiki/People/The_Team/Beatmap_Nominators/Beatmap_Nominator_Test) will be reviewed by NAT members to determine whether or not the applicant can enter the Beatmap Nominator group.

+When a user applies to become a BN, the NAT will be notified via the "bnsite" Discord bot in their respective Discord channel.
+The notification will include the applicant's name and test score, as well as which NAT members have been assigned to the application.

+Members of the NAT can then review the full application on the NAT website, which includes any information the applicant submitted, their test results, as well as a historical record of past evaluations if the user has applied to or has been a BN previously.

+Evaluation is broken into two stages: *individual* and *group*.

 ### Individual stage

-During the individual stage, 2–4 evaluators are randomly assigned to the application.
-Sometimes, BNs are invited to be an evaluator, but there will always be at least one NAT assigned to the application.
+During the *individual stage*, lasting at most 7 days, 2–4 evaluators are randomly assigned to the application.
+Sometimes, BNs are invited to act as evaluators, but there will always be at least one NAT assigned.

-The evaluators will look over your application and evaluate your modding performance and your behaviour.
-They will typically comment down any positive and negative posts in the mods.
+The evaluators will look over the application and evaluate the applicant's modding performance and behaviour.
+They will typically note down any positive and negative posts in the mods.
 Each evaluator will then vote "pass", "neutral", or "fail" for the application.

 Applicants will be evaluated on the following criteria: